derek-damron/transformr/README.md

 # transform
-Short wrappers for common data transformations in R
+Convenient functions for common data transformations in R